praekelt/mote/docs/gettingstarted.rst

 more information.

 ``directories`` tells Mote where to find the pattern libraries.
 Pattern libraries that are packaged as Django Apps are automatically included.
+Note the directory declaration must not include the ``mote`` subdirectory, but the actual directory on the filesystem must.
+In our example there must therefore exist a directory ``/path/to/pattern-lib-one/mote/``.